Andover-Robotics/ays-python-curriculum/.guides/content/Console-Input---Try-It--a0b0.md

 {Try It | terminal}(python3 code/fundamentals/input_diy.py ; read -n 1 -s -r -p "Press any key to exit" ; exit)

 ## Challenge
-Can you make a program that takes in the user's first and last names (separately), then prints them out in the following format: `Last, First`
+Can you make a program that asks for the user's first and last names separately, then prints them out in the following format: `Last, First`?

 Once again, use the following button to run your code from the editor.
-A console will appear to allow input.
+A console will appear to enable input.

 {Try It | terminal}(python3 code/fundamentals/input_diy.py ; read -n 1 -s -r -p "Press any key to exit" ; exit)